ADJACENT TO PRACTICE

 City of Vancouver, Missing Middle Density, R1-1

 Prioritizing climate action planning on the basis of equity and empowering housing accessibility on the basis of welfare are fundamental to ensuring community resilience in an urban context.
 Our work hypothesizes on new housing typologies and models in real estate development that support alternative social and economic dynamics, and are suggestive of practical applications for an interdisciplinarity of design thinking across scale.
-Our capacity as designer, residential builder and real estate developer positions our research to discover new synergies in design led, developmental-practice backed and market tested interventions that intersect urban intensification, affordability (attainability) and development feasibility.
+Our capacity as designer, residential builder and real estate developer positions our research to discover new synergies in design-led, development practice that is backed by market tested interventions intersecting urban intensification, affordability and real estate feasibility.

 INQUIRIES